Last year my youngest daughter wanted me to bring cookies to her church class. She asked for plain cookies...

 (Recipe source: Unknown)

 1/2 teaspoon baking soda

-1. Cream the butter and sugar together until fluffy.
+1. Preheat oven to 375 degrees F. Cream the butter and sugar together until fluffy.

 2. Add the eggs, one at a time, mixing well after each addition.

 3. Meanwhile, mix the dry ingredients together in a separate bowl.

 4. Add the vanilla to the creamed mixture and then slowly add the dry ingredients.

 5. Press into a greased 13 x 18 inch pan and bake at 375F for 10-15 minutes.
 (You can use another shaped pan that is similar in size, but a 9x13 will be too small.)